AhmarZaidi/todo/README.md

 ### Responsive Design:
 The application is built with responsiveness in mind, ensuring a seamless user experience across different device sizes.
 This is achieved through the use of flexible layouts and media queries.

+## Local Environment Setup

+To set up this project in your local environment, follow these steps:

+1. Clone the repository to your local machine using `git clone https://github.com/AhmarZaidi/todo.git`.

+2. Navigate to the project directory with `cd todo`.

+3. Install the required dependencies with `npm install`.

+4. Start the local development server with `npm start`.

+The application will start running on `http://localhost:3000`.

 #### Directory Structure
 ```
 .